 UP’s RSPO certified sustainable production volumes

 Our capability of supplying sustainably certified, traceable, and high-quality palm oil and palm kernel oil is an important part of our commitment to customers.
-Our total RSPO certified and traceable quantity available based on our own production was approximately 214,000MT of palm oil and 43,000MT of palm kernels in 2020.
+Our total RSPO certified and traceable quantity available based on our own production was approximately 227,000MT of palm oil and 45,500MT of palm kernels in 2021.

 Global supply and demand for RSPO certified palm oil

-Whilst it is commendable that approximately 19% of the world production of palm oil is now certified by the RSPO it is unfortunately still a fact that the global uptake of RSPO certified palm oil was only 7,326,206MT or 50.1% of the supply amounting to 14,609,915MT.
+Whilst it is commendable that approximately 19% of the world production of palm oil is now certified by the RSPO it is unfortunately still a fact that the global uptake of RSPO certified palm oil was only 8,713,872MT or 64.6% of the supply amounting to 13,489,144MT in 2021.

-The RSPO certified oil not purchased will end up in the supply chain without being sold as certified sustainable palm oil-but just conventional palm oil sending a negative message to responsible growers worldwide regarding the effort they put into producing the sustainable palm oil.
+The RSPO certified oil not purchased will end up in the supply chain without being sold as certified sustainable palm oil.
+The oil will be downgraded to conventional palm oil which send a negative message to responsible growers worldwide regarding the effort they put into producing the sustainable palm oil.

-It is, however, most pleasing that the concept of commensurate effort/shared responsibility has now been incorporated within the new RSPO P&C 2018, whereby the participation of the consumer goods manufacturers (CGMs) and retailers has led to a slight increase in the demand for RSPO certified products in 2020.
+It is, however, most pleasing that the concept of commensurate effort/shared responsibility has now been incorporated within the new RSPO P&C 2018, whereby the participation of the consumer goods manufacturers (CGMs) and retailers has led to a slight increase in the demand for RSPO certified products in 2021.
 More attention needs to be given to further raising the uptake of certified sustainable RSPO Palm oil by the CGMs and retailers by demonstrating greater level of ownership which so far is still not up to mark.